tombrown86/WorkFrame/README.md

 <p>Processors can be attached to fields and can manipulate and/or validate data.
 The framework comes with some but you can add your own.
 There is a mechanism for them to work client side (with JavaScript), if the processor has been coded as such</p>
 <p>Processors (/validation rules) can be attached to a subset to fields as well as a subset of scenarios on the entity (if the trait is used on a Domain_object (or infact anything with a scenario attribute)).</p>
+<p>These can be used to validate/correct form fields inline - on the fly (using client, serverside or both.)</p>

 <h3>\WorkFrame\Html\Form_tools</h3>
 <p>To help you write your HTML.
 These can be instantiated and entities.
 They return HTML for common things (like form fields and validation errors.)</p>